jnlandu/myportfolio/README.md

 - **Blog & Tutorials** : Where I share knowledge and explain complex AI concepts.
 - **Gallery** : Visual moments from my academic journey
 - **Contact** : Let's connect!
+- **AI Chat Assistant** : Ask questions about my background, research, and experience

 ## What Makes This Special

 I didn't just throw together a basic portfolio.
 I wanted something that truly represents me:

+- **AI-Powered Chat** - Interactive assistant to answer questions about my work and background
 - **Fully Responsive** - Looks great whether you're on your phone or desktop
 - **Dark Theme** - Easy on the eyes for those late-night research sessions
 - **Interactive Elements** - Smooth animations and engaging user experience